alphajuliet/harald-clj/README.md

-# harald
+# harald-clj

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Implement a game engine in Clojure for the strategy card game Harald.
+This is largely a port of my [original](https://github.com/alphajuliet/harald) version in Racket.

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 Andrew Joyner

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at